killedBy11/PermissionsCopy/README.md

 Launch the program and input the names for the input file, the output file and the source and target SIDs.
 The new text file should be created.

 ## Step four
+Open the output file with Notepad++, right click on the bottom right where it says the format is UTF-8 and switch to UTF-16 LE, then save.
+This step is supposed to dissapear once the program will be able to output directly to UTF-16 LE.

+## Step five
 Import the permissions from the text file using the "icacls" command.
 You can do it as follows: ```icacls <parent> /restore <output>```.
 Beware:
 - The ```<parent>``` directory should be the parent of the target file system node.
 For example, you exported the folder ```D:/lorem/ipsum``` and all its subfolders and files.
 At import, the path should be ```D:/lorem/```, because the ```icacls``` command will attempt to find the folder ```ipsum``` inside ```lorem```.
 Indicate its parent node, not itself like in the export.
 - ```<output>``` should be the text file outputted by the program